How You Present Yourself Matters

 I wanted to make sure my next few messages showed that I had common interests as her and that we would be very compatible together.
 But after all that digging, I noticed she was a very direct person or so I thought.
 Sometimes you can misconstrue messages and posts.

-To which I replied, “Damn, I guess I can reschedule your murder to another time.”
 To my defense I thought this would be funny, she did not.
 But to her better judgement, she didn’t hold that against me.

 After constant messaging back and forth I started to see a pattern arise, the more we spoke the more I got to know her and the more comfortable I began to feel.
 We had a lot of common interests, both of us loved comedy, we both wanted large families, have a very similar upbringing, both have older siblings, have similar life goals and more importantly both of us think Hasan should play Aladdin and I should play Abu.